Coldstorm Get in touch →

 What Is Litigation AI?
 A Plain-English Guide for Litigators

-Litigation AI is software that uses artificial intelligence to analyze evidence, find contradictions, draft legal documents, and quantify damages in commercial disputes — doing in hours what junior associates spend weeks doing manually.
-Unlike general-purpose AI tools like ChatGPT or generic legal research platforms, litigation AI is purpose-built for the adversarial, evidence-intensive work of resolving disputes.
+Litigation AI is software built to analyze evidence, find contradictions, draft legal documents, and quantify damages in commercial disputes.
+It does in hours what junior associates spend weeks doing manually.

 Legal research is one input to litigation.
 Litigation AI operates across the entire dispute lifecycle.